HarshTiwari-err/TODO_MERN_APP/README.md

 # Mern Todo App
 A MERN-based todo app with user authentication and authorization for secure task management and user-specific access control.

+## Requirement
+Change MONGODBURI in ./server env file to your own MongoDD account